UK HealthCare Vaccination Numbers (Sept. 20, 8 a.m.)

 Q: Can you draw a titer to determine if the vaccine was successful?

 A: At this time, the titer of protective antibodies following COVID vaccination is unknown.
 There are no recommendations to monitor the immunologic response with an antibody titer.
+We do not expect guidance on the administration of boosters for those currently fully vaccinated until 2022.

 Q: I’m in the ENSEMBLE study for a different COVID vaccine.
 Can I take the Pfizer-BioNTech vaccine?